hedgepigdaniel/hedgepigdaniel.github.io/_posts/2020-03-23-correcting-lens-distortion-with-ffmpeg.markdown

 If you didn't know that the test image was a chess board, it wouldn't be obvious that in real life its all straight lines and right angles.
 My aim is to take this image from the camera, and produce an output that looks (geometrically) like the test image.

 ## lenscorrection filter
+{% katexmm %}
 The [lenscorrection][lenscorrection] filter warps the image to correct for lens distortion according to the supplied parameters appropriate for the camera and lens.
-It acceps two parameters `k1` and `k2`, which correspond to a quadratic and cubic correction factor applied to the radius of a pixel from the center of the image.
+It acceps two parameters $k_1$and $k_2$, which correspond to a quadratic and cubic correction factor applied to the radius of a pixel from the center of the image.
+{% endkatexmm %}

 #### Stack overflow
 Obviously I'm not the first person to have this problem, and consequently I found a [stack overflow][stackoverflow-lenscorrection] thread where other people had posted various values for the same and slightly different cameras.
 Most of these did not work well at all, but one of them worked somewhat: